-SAT Exam Pattern 2025: Detailed Section-wise Structure & Format
+SAT Exam Pattern 2025: Section-wise Structure, Format, Negative Marking & Prep Tips

-The College Board designs the SAT exam pattern as a standardized test format.
+The SAT exam pattern is a standardized test format designed by the College Board.
 It includes multiple-choice questions and some student-produced response types.

-The digital SAT pattern consists of two main sections: Reading, Writing, and Maths.
-Test takers have 64 minutes to complete the Reading and Writing section and 70 minutes for the Math section, for a total exam duration of approximately 2 hours and 14 minutes.
+The digital SAT pattern consists of two main sections: Reading and Writing, and Maths.
+Test takers have 64 minutes to complete the Reading and Writing section and 70 minutes for the Math section, for a total exam duration of 2 hours and 24 minutes.
+Students will have one 10-minute break between test sections.
 SAT scores range from 400 to 1600, with 1600 being the highest possible score and 400 being the lowest.

 SAT Exam Pattern 2025

-The majority of SAT questions are multiple-choice, but a few math questions require students to enter their answers manually instead of choosing from given options.
+The majority of SAT questions are multiple-choice, but a few math questions require students to enter their answers manually, rather than choosing from given options.

 Penalty or Negative Marking in SAT Exam